rithikakannan46/event-mate/README.md

-Here is a **clean, copy-paste friendly README** with a polished title and professional formatting ✅

----

-⭐ **EventMate – Smart Event & Venue Management Platform**
+⭐ EventMate – Smart Event & Venue Management Platform

 A lightweight full-stack web application built to simplify event booking, venue scheduling, and organizer-attendee interaction.
 Developed using **React, Spring Boot, and MySQL** with real-time validation and a clean, responsive UI.